Bernardo-Padua-Santos/ESLE-Project/README.md

 sudo apt install python-is-python3
 ```

-2. Download YugabyteDB
+2. Download YugabyteDB (if you are using this repository, it is already downloaded)
 ```
 wget https://downloads.yugabyte.com/releases/2.18.4.0/yugabyte-2.18.4.0-b52-linux-x86_64.tar.gz
 ```

-3. Extract the package
+3. Extract the package and change to yugabyte directory

 ```
 tar xvfz yugabyte-2.18.4.0-b52-linux-x86_64.tar.gz && cd yugabyte-2.18.4.0/